AdguardTeam/LegalDocs/adguardpartner.com/terms-and-conditions.html.md

 ### (2) Your commissions for AdGuard Ad Blocker

-You are entitled to receive fifty percent (50%) of the purchase or renewal of subscriptions to the AdGuard Ad Blocker made by users referred by you, subject to the following conditions:
+You are entitled to receive fifty percent (50%) of the purchase or renewal of subscriptions to the AdGuard Ad Blocker made by users referred by you, subject to the conditions described below.

-- (a) You earn your commission for a subscription purchase when:
+- (a) You will earn your commission for a subscription purchase when:
-    a.
+    - a.
 A user downloads AdGuard Ad Blocker from the Software Website accessed by the user via your personalized link or through your personalized installation link,
-    b.
+    - b.
 The downloaded Software is installed, and
-    c.
+    - c.
 The installed Software is activated by the purchased subscription.
 The subscription does not have to be purchased through your personalized link.
 See Restrictions below for additional conditions on the purchased subscription.
-- (b) You will earn your commission for a subscription renewal when the subscription previously activated in the installed Software that was downloaded via your personalized link or through your personalized installation link is renewed.
+- (b) You will earn your commission for a subscription renewal when the subscription previously activated in the installed Software and downloaded via your personalized link is renewed.

 ### (3) Your commissions for AdGuard VPN

 You are entitled to receive forty percent (40%) of the purchase or renewal of subscriptions to the AdGuard VPN made by users referred by you, subject to the following conditions:

 - (a) You earn your commission for a subscription purchase when
-    a.
+    - a.
 A user downloads AdGuard VPN from the Software Website accessed by the user via your personalized link or through your personalized installation link,
-    b.
+    - b.
 The downloaded Software is installed, and
-    c.
+    - c.
 The installed Software is activated by the purchased subscription.
 The subscription does not have to be purchased through your personalized link.
 See Restrictions below for additional conditions on the purchased subscription.
 - (b) You will earn your commission for a subscription renewal when the subscription previously activated in the installed Software that was downloaded via your personalized link or through your personalized installation link is renewed.

 ### (4) Your commissions for AdGuard DNS